Juan Báez de Alpoim: Biography

-He was born in Buenos Aires, the son Amador Báez de Alpoim and Ana Romero de Santa Cruz, belonging to a distinguished family.
+He was born in Buenos Aires, the son Amador Báez de Alpoim and Ana Romero de Santa Cruz, belonging to a distinguished family of Portuguese descent.
 He was elected alcalde of second vote of Buenos Aires in 1667, and served as Prosecutor General of Buenos Aires in 1668.
 For several periods he was chosen as Alférez real, in charge of carrying the Royal Standard during official ceremonies.

 He also had an outstanding performance at the head of the Provincial Militias of Buenos Aires.
 In 1700, he was appointed by the Governor of Buenos Aires Don Agustín de Robles, to occupy the position of Captain of the Cavalry of the Real Fortaleza de San Juan Baltasar de Austria, in replacement of Miguel de Riglos Bástida.

 In 1702 by a Royal Provision issued in Barcelona on April 22 of that year, Alpoin was granted the title of Captain of the Caballería of the Fort of Buenos Aires.
 That same year he was replaced by the Captain Manuel del Barranco y Zapiain.

 In addition to occupying various positions in government, he dedicated himself to agriculture and livestock (cattle cimmaron).
 He was a powerful landowner, his farm had more than a thousand head of cattle.
 In 1701 the City Council authorized him to make the supply of meat in the city of Buenos Aires.

 Juan Báez de Alpoim was the owner of the first Luxury Carriages of Buenos Aires, introduced in the city towards the end of the 17th century.